What is FODZYME® and how does it work?Updated 2 days ago

 If you've never followed a low-FODMAP diet, you can still try FODZYME®.

-If you notice improvement, it’s a good sign that FODMAPs play a role - and you can then begin identifying specific triggers.
-As always, consulting a registered dietitian or healthcare provider is recommended before starting any new supplement.
+If you notice improvement, it's a good sign that FODMAPs are contributing to your symptoms and that FODZYME® can help you tolerate them.
+Now that you know you are FODMAP sensitive, you can begin identifying your specific triggers.
+As always, consult a registered dietitian or healthcare provider before starting any new supplement.